 HVAC Mechanic—Learn what it takes to professionally install, maintain, and repair heating, ventilation, air conditioning, and even refrigeration systems in residential, commercial, and industrial settings.
 Along with completing apprenticeship training that can lead you to attaining journeyperson status, there are other certifications that you may want to consider.
 All HVAC mechanics are required to have at least one certification from the U.S. Environmental Protection Agency (EPA).
 And you can achieve additional professional credentials from HVAC Excellence or North American Technician Excellence (NATE).

 Plumber—Develop the practical and professional plumbing skills needed to excel in this interesting and varied career field.
 You could also prepare to enter a related field like pipefitting, gas fitting, or steam fitting, all of which are specialties within the plumbing trade.
 Getting into this line of work can mean enjoying a number of excellent job opportunities and earning a good, steady paycheck.

 - Top pay—$93,700 or more

 Welder—Develop the knowledge and abilities needed to forge metal in commercial and industrial settings.
 Welders often work for manufacturing or construction companies.
-In fact, when it comes to the concentration of employment, the top five industries for welders are: (1) railroad rolling stock manufacturers; (2) fabricated metal product manufacturers; (3) automobile and trailer manufacturers; (4) ship and boat building companies; and (5) machinery manufacturing.1 By pursuing certification as a licensed welder, you are opening yourself up to a great amount of potential in terms of earnings and vocational possibilities.
+In fact, when it comes to the concentration of employment, OES program data shows that the top five industries for welders are: (1) railroad rolling stock manufacturers; (2) fabricated metal product manufacturers; (3) automobile and trailer manufacturers; (4) ship and boat building companies; and (5) machinery manufacturing.
+By pursuing certification as a licensed welder, you are opening yourself up to a great amount of potential in terms of earnings and vocational possibilities.